mhahsler/CS7320-AI/Knowledge-based/README.md

   - Multiple LLM calls
   - LLMs can use tools (browse the web, access files, etc.) to interact with an environment.
-  - A planner coordinates activities of the agents: Can be a
+  - A planner coordinates the activities of the agents: Can be a

     - developer-defined workflow using "prompt chaining" and LLMs giving each other feedback, or
-    - use a LLM to plan its own tasks (the LLM acts as an autonomous agent leading to the name agentic AI).
+    - use an LLM to plan its own tasks (the LLM acts as an autonomous agent leading to the name agentic AI).

 Video:
 * [Introduction to Agentic AI with Coding Examples](https://youtu.be/LSk5KaEGVk4) ([Code repository](https://github.com/ed-donner/action))